SeQuenC-Consortium/qunicorn-core/docs/architecture_documentation/project_structure.rst

         * Contains resources for the pilots in the json format.
 * transpiler <Package>:
     * contains the transpiler, which is used to transpile between assembler languages used by different providers.
-* deployment_service <.py File>
-    * a service file for deployments which handles communication between the api and other parts of the core package and the db package.
-* device_service <.py File>
-    * a service file for devices which handles communication between the api and other parts of the core package and the db package.
-* job_manager_service <.py File>
-    * a service file to prepare jobs for execution on one of the pilots.
-* job_service <.py File>
-    * a service file for jobs which handles communication between the api and other parts of the core package and the db package.
-* provider_service <.py File>
+* {component}_service <.py File>
-    * a service file for providers which handles communication between the api and other parts of the core package and the db package.
+    * a service file for a component which handles communication between the api and other parts of the core package and the db package.
-* user_service <.py File>
-    * IS EMPTY

 db <Package>:
 ^^^^^^^^^^^^^^^^